 From Douglas follow the main A5 road southwest towards Castletown, following the signs to the airport.

+Free Wi-Fi internet access is available in the departure lounge and buffet area.
 There is a letterbox near the information desk and public telephones can be found throughout the terminal.
-Free Wi-Fi is available in the departure lounge.

-There is a self-service restaurant on the first floor of the terminal.
-There are a bar and café in the departures lounge.
+There is a self-service restaurant on the first floor of the terminal, and a bar and café in the departures lounge.

-There is a branch of WH Smith adjacent to the restaurant, which sells newspapers, magazines, books and postcards.
-There is another shop in Departures.
+There is a newsagents adjacent to the restaurant, which sells newspapers, magazines, books and postcards.
+There is another shop, selling souvenirs, in Departures.
 Duty-free is not currently available as there are no flights to non-EU destinations.

 Left luggage services are available in the check-in area.
-Lost property is administered by Airport Security, which can be contacted on (01624) 821 612.
+Lost property is administered by Airport Security (tel: +44 1624 821 612).

-There is a small business centre offering services such as photocopying, fax etc. There is also a small meeting room (tel: (01624) 821 601) which can be booked in advance.
-More extensive conference and meeting facilities are available in the main Douglas hotels at the nearby Mount Murray Hotel (tel: (01624) 661 111; www.mountmurray.com).
+There is a small business centre offering services such as photocopying and fax.
+There is also a small meeting room (tel: +44 1624 821 601) that can be booked in advance.
+More extensive conference and meeting facilities are available in the main Douglas hotels.

 Special assistance is available for disabled passengers – this should be pre-arranged with the airline concerned.
 In the terminal there are disabled toilets, wheelchair-height telephones and a loop system to assist with PA announcements.
 There is a designated waiting area in Departures for wheelchair users and spaces in the short-stay car park closest to the terminal are available at long-stay rates for disabled badge holders.

 Both short and long-stay parking is available close to the terminal.
 The first 30 minutes are free of charge.
-Valet parking is available (tel: (01624) 821 600.
+Valet parking is also available (tel: +44 1624 821 600).